 flag first

 This is where most CLAUDE.md files underinvest.
-Claude already knows how JavaScript works.
+Define permissions clearly.
 It doesn't know that your project uses pnpm instead of npm, or that the test suite takes 3 minutes and shouldn't be run on every file change, or that the src/legacy/ directory is untouched by convention.
-Explicit project context eliminates a category of corrections that would otherwise happen constantly.
+What requires permission?

 The distinction is simple: an iron law is a constraint that must never be overridden, regardless of context or user request.
 A preference is a behavioral default that can flex when there's a good reason.